karlsoderby/karlhafsa/README.md

 This program uses 3 LEDs and 3 resistors, it is important to use resistors to protect the led and arduino board.
 It also requires a total of 6 cables, to set up the Arduino.

+## Github
+This complete package can be found at github under https://github.com/karlsoderby/karlhafsa

 ## Installation

 $ npm install